leg100/pug/README.md

 * Modules are detected via the presence of a `terragrunt.hcl` file.
 (You may want to rename the top-level `terragrunt.hcl` file to something else otherwise it is mis-detected as a module).
 * Module dependencies are supported.
 After modules are loaded, a task invokes `terragrunt graph-dependencies`, from which dependencies are parsed and configured in Pug.
 If you apply multiple modules Pug ensures their dependencies are respected, applying modules in topological order.
 If you apply a *destroy* plan for multiple modules, modules are applied in reverse topological order.
-* The flag `--terragrunt-non-interactive` is added to commands.
+* The flag `--non-interactive` is added to commands.

 ## Multiple terraform versions